lfurtkevicova/gislab-my-notes/docs/general/about.rst

 consistent behaviour, many collaboration tools, user and software support.

 Full client computer performance utilisation represents opposite to thin client.
+It provides real desktop experience without any thin-client glitches.
 Rather than a traditional desktop, GIS.lab provides thinking about client environment more as about some kind of specialized client interface providing tools from desktop world.